 Tanya: Suzanne, thank you so much for this conversation today.
 It’s some really useful [information] for a lot of people in the audience.

 Suzanne: Thank you, Tanya.
 Be well and stay safe.

 Tanya: Suzanne Kounkel is the chief marketing officer for Deloitte US.
 You can find Deloitte’s Global Marketing Trends report at deloitte.com/insights … where you’ll also find more coverage of the COVID-19 pandemic, including the implications for the commercial real estate market and how to build resilience within your own company.

 We’re on Twitter at @DeloitteInsight and I’m at @tanyaott1.
 So glad you joined us for today’s conversation.
 I’m Tanya Ott and we’ll be doing this again in about two weeks.
 Don’t miss it.
 Subscribe to the Press Room podcasts wherever you get your podcasts.
 It’s easy and free.

 This podcast is produced by Deloitte.
 The views and opinions expressed by podcast speakers and guests are solely their own and do not reflect the opinions of Deloitte.
 This podcast provides general information only and is not intended to constitute advice or services of any kind.
 For additional information about Deloitte, go to Deloitte.com/about.

 Digital technology has changed the face of business.
-Across the globe, Deloitte Digital helps clients see what's possible, identify what's valuable and deliver on it by combining creative and digital capabilities with advertising agency prowess and the technical experience, deep business strategy, and relationships of the world's largest consultancy.
-Deloitte Digital empowers businesses with the insights, platforms and behaviours needed to continuously and rapidly evolve to perform beyond expectations.
+Across the globe, Deloitte Digital helps clients see what?s possible, identify what?s valuable, and deliver on it by combining creative and digital capabilities with advertising agency prowess and the technical experience, deep business strategy, and relationships of the world?s largest consultancy.
+Deloitte Digital empowers businesses with the insights, platforms, and behaviors needed to continuously and rapidly evolve to perform beyond expectations.